 St Erth's Curriculum

-The pages in this section of our School's website you will find detail on each subject in our curriculum.
+On the pages in this section of our School's website you will find detail on each subject in our curriculum.
 Please also visit our class pages to see half termly overviews for each class.
 Below is the overall vision for our curriculum.

 INTENT - What we intend to achieve through our curriculum

 St Erth school aims to ensure every pupil is helped to reach their full potential and is ready for the next stage in their education.
 Pupils attending St Erth school will benefit from a broad and balanced curriculum that is tailored to their individual needs.
-Children make excellent progress in skills and knowledge, each stage of their academic development is carefully monitored and planned.
+Children make excellent progress in skills and knowledge, with each stage of their academic development carefully monitored and planned.
 Well-being and an understanding of oneself as a learner is given high priority in our curriculum.
 Children are given the skills they need to become life-long learners and meet the aspirations they set for themselves.
-Crucially, as a result of the curriculum children are given the cultural capital to achieve regardless of their individual circumstances.
+Crucially, as a result of the curriculum, children are given the cultural capital to achieve regardless of their individual circumstances.
 Wherever possible the curriculum provides real-life experiences and develops a sense of local and global citizenship.
 Key knowledge and concepts are embedded through carefully sequenced objectives and skills progressions.
 Children are guided through the curriculum by highly skilled staff who invest in them as individuals to enable them to be ready, both academically and socially, for the next stage in their education.
 We intend for children to leave St Erth School being confident, aspirational and self-aware learners.

 IMPLEMENTATION - How we will deliver our curriculum